kermodegroup/ML-MIX/README.md

 ## Key Information

-Full documentation can be found here: [documentation link]
+Full documentation can be found here: https://kermodegroup.github.io/ML-MIX/

 Detailed setup instructions can be found below.